kamhuss/azure-database-migration343/README.md

 - To enhance security, Microsoft Entra ID integration was employed to define access roles, adding an extra layer of control and protection.

 # Installation instructions
-- Azure portal, Microsoft Remote Desktop, SQL Server and SQL Server Management Studio (SSMS).
+- Azure portal, Microsoft Remote Desktop, SQL Server, SQL Server Management Studio (SSMS), Azure Data Studio

-# Usage instructions
+# Tasks completed
-- Using AiCore provided subcription, create a Virtual Machine (VM) on Azure portal.
+- Used AiCore provided subcription, created a Virtual Machine (VM) on Azure portal.
-- Use the RDP protocol and Microsoft Remote Desktop to establish a secure connection to the VM.
+- Used the RDP protocol and Microsoft Remote Desktop to establish a secure connection to the VM.
-- Install SQL Server and SQL Server Management Studio (SSMS) on the VM.
+- Installed SQL Server and SQL Server Management Studio (SSMS) on the VM.
-- Create the production database by restoring it from provided backup file.
+- Created the production database by restoring it from provided backup file.
 The backup file corresponds to the renowned Microsoft SQL Server database known as AdventureWorks.
+- Created an Azure SQL Database, which served as the target for migrating our on-premise database.
+We ensured that the associated SQL Server uses SQL login as the chosen authentication method.
+Additionally, we confirmed that the SQL Server has the appropriate firewall rules, specifically with our IP address added to the firewall settings.
+- We installed and configure Azure Data Studio on your production Windows VM.
+We then established a connection to the existing on-premise database.
+- Using Azure Data Studio, we established a connection to the newly created Azure SQL Database.
+This connection served as the conduit for schema and data migration between the two databases.
+- After establishing connections to both databases, we installed the SQL Server Schema Compare extension within Azure Data Studio.
+Then used this extension to compare and subsequently migrate the schema from the on-premise database to the Azure SQL Database.
+- For data migration phase, we installed the Azure SQL Migration extension within Azure Data Studio.
+This facilitated the smooth transfer of data from our on-premise database to the Azure SQL Database.
+- To confirm the success of the database migration process, we carried out a comprehensive validation by inspecting the data, schema, and any configurations of the migrated database, ensuring that the migration has been executed successfully and adheres to principles of data integrity.

 # File structure of the project
-- Data extraction.
-In "data_extraction.py" we store methods responsible for the upload of data into pandas data frame from different sources.
-- Data cleaning.
-In "data_cleaning.py" we develop the class DataCleaning that clean different tables, which we uploaded in "data_extraction.py".
-- Uploading data into the database.
-We write DatabaseConnector class "database_utils.py", which initiates the database engine based on credentials provided in ".yml" file.
-- "main.py" contains methods, which allow uploading data directly into the local database.
+- README.md file contains all the updates

 # License information
 - Non required.
 Public repository.